Vice Provost for Diversity and Inclusion and Strategic University Initiatives

 Dr. Michelle Cook has served as Vice Provost for Diversity and Inclusion and Strategic University Initiatives since 2017.
 In this role, she plans and implements programs that span units across campus while also providing strategic leadership to the Office of Institutional Diversity, where she previously served as associate provost.

-Cook is co-facilitating the development of the University's 2025 Strategic Plan and works with academic and administrative units across campus to support institutional initiatives such as textbook affordability, the New Approaches to Promote Diversity and Inclusion grants program, which is sponsored by the President’s Office, and promoting female leadership development.
+Cook co-facilitated the development of the University's 2025 Strategic Plan and works with academic and administrative units across campus to support institutional initiatives such as textbook affordability, the New Approaches to Promote Diversity and Inclusion grants program, which is sponsored by the President’s Office, and promoting female leadership development.
 She also chairs the university’s Diversity Advisory Council.

 During her tenure as associate provost, UGA has received national recognition for its work in diversity, earning the INSIGHT Into Diversity Higher Education Excellence in Diversity (HEED) Award for four consecutive years.
 The University’s Certificate in Diversity and Inclusion for faculty and staff also has been recognized as a national model.
 Cook is a member of the National Association of Diversity Officers in Higher Education (NADOHE) and has served as Secretary and President of the Georgia Association of Diversity Officers in Higher Education (GADOHE).